adonley/ethereum-brute-force/README.md

 use the `-provider` flag to overwrite the default node location `http://localhost:8545` when updating the list of addresses.
 This doesn't work against infura as I didn't implement any retry mechanism in the case of failure.

-When running with the provided blances.csv, it'll take a little bit to get started up as there are ~27 million addresses in that list.
+When running with the provided `blances.csv` (located in the releases section), it'll take a little bit to get started up as there are ~27 million addresses in that list.

 ### About